 Once you’ve got a good fan base on your Facebook and Instagram business pages, then you don’t need to self-promote on your personal pages unless you have very, very big announcements.
 Keep it all on your business pages.

 Part of the reason your friend we were talking about earlier is so annoying is that you can tell that they’re not genuine.
 They just want you to buy their product so that they make money, there’s no emotional connection there.

 If you share your business with a genuine tone of writing, people will come.
 Selling is all about emotion, and if you leave that out of your writing, you’re not going to get anyone to buy, let alone your friends.

-We love Instagram as a way to promote not only your product, but your lifestyle.
-Instagram is an inspirational and beautiful place where you’ll find loads of support from friends and random followers alike.
+We love image focused platforms like Snapchat and Instagram as a way to promote not only your product but your lifestyle.
+These platforms are an inspirational and beautiful place where you’ll find loads of support from friends and influencers alike.
 The important part here is to be real, and don’t promote yourself EVERY post.
 People that care about you want to see what your everyday life looks like.
 We know it sounds passé, but it’s okay to show them what you ate for lunch, or the coffee shop you’re working out of, or your kid’s newest drawing.
 This is where you are showing that you’re a genuine person.

-Once people are invested in you personally on Instagram, then you can promote.
-Show them your newest product in the works, or a picture of someone using your product.
+Once people are invested in you personally online, then you can promote.
+Show them stories about your newest product in the works, or a picture of someone using your product.
 Tell your fans what you’re working on and where they can buy your product.
 This is going to far outsell the lackluster “Hey, buy this!!!!” posts you see on Instagram these days.